alantech/alanlang-docs/docs/tutorial.md

 myDict.Array; // [("test", 1)]
 ```

+!!! note

     Calls to `store` *always* succeed for Dictionaries, so there is no need to check.

 ## The GBuffer and GPGPU Types